apple/coremltools/docs-guides/source/opt-pruning-overview.md

 ```

 Pruning a model is the process of sparsifying the weight
-matrices of the model's layers, thereby reducing its storage size by
+matrices of the model’s layers, thereby reducing its storage size by
 packing weights more efficiently.
-Pruning sets a fraction of the values in the model's weight matrices to zero.
+Pruning sets a fraction of the values in the model’s weight matrices to zero.

 Pruned weights can be represented more efficiently
 using a _sparse_ representation rather than the typical _dense_